steinwurf/waf/README.rst

 - ``http`` resolvers will store the SHA1 sum of the downloaded dependency.

-If the ``lock_resolve.json`` is present, it will take precedence over all resolvers besides the user optionsm such as manually specifying checkout or path.
+If the ``lock_resolve.json`` is present, it will take precedence over all resolvers besides the user options such as manually specifying checkout or path.

 You can commit the ``lock_resolve.json`` file to git, e.g. when creating